-To explain things in greater detail, bariatric surgery refers to a certain number of different procedures, all of which are focused on helping obese people lose weight, particularly in the stomach and abdomen areas.
+To explain things in greater detail, weight loss surgery refers to a certain number of different procedures, all of which are focused on helping obese people lose weight, particularly in the stomach and abdomen areas.
 The way in which it is done depends on the actual method used, but more on that later.

 The U.S. National Institutes of Health have set in place official recommendations for when people ought to consider undergoing such a procedure, and according to their guidelines, all obese people with a BMI (Body Mass Index) over 40 should think about it, and that goes double for anyone with pre-existing medical conditions.

-The types and procedures of bariatric surgery
+The types and procedures of obesity surgery

 The malabsorptive procedures purpose to reduce stomach size and capacity, these procedures are effective basically from creating a physiological condition of malabsorption.